lurchmath/lde/src/experimental/readme.md

 2. Process Hints
    1. process all Blatant Instantiation Hints (BIH's) $^4$
+   2. if a BIH is valid as a BIH, it has to be valid propositionally by definition, and will be marked with a gold star after validation, but if it is not a valid BIH, it might still be propositionally valid or invalid, so in that case it will receive both a propositional green check or redx in additio to a red star

 3. Check for Scoping errors
    1. run the built-in scoping tool to check for scoping errors. $^4$